HitBadTrap/Foodseg-uecfoodpix/README.md

 # Foodseg-uecfoodpix

+This repo implements the deeplabv3+ training for UECFoodPIX complete dataset.
-This repo holds the code for uecfoodpix dataset in [FoodSAM: Any Food Segmentation](https://arxiv.org/abs/2308.05938).
+And this repository implements the baseline for [FoodSAM: Any Food Segmentation](https://arxiv.org/abs/2308.05938).

 ## Installation
 a.
 Create a conda virtual environment and activate it.